-- a. the internal audit function of the Accountable Body will undertake an annual risk-based audit programme with SELEP Ltd; and - b. arrangements will be made to provide an external audit of the accounts of the monies held on behalf of SELEP Ltd. - L.2.2.
-In providing the support set out above, consideration is given to ensuring that the standards set out in the CIPFA guidance on the role of the Section 151 Officer are met (L.2.7 below). - L.2.3.
+- L.2.3.
 The SELEP Ltd and the Accountable Body have agreed timescales and operating practices in place to support decision making, including ensuring that all papers and relevant supporting information are provided to the Accountable Body, to support their review and comments, at least 5 working days in advance of the agreed publishing deadline. - L.2.4.
 In addition, where the Accountable Body is required to review or approve reports to Government, or similar by the SELEP Ltd, the report (or equivalent) and all supporting information should be made available to the Accountable Body at least 5 working days in advance of the required completion date. - L.2.5.
 The SELEP Ltd and the Accountable Body have agreed timescales and operating practices to support the effective implementation of decisions.
-These are reflected in the SLAs between the Accountable Body and the partner, and include ensuring that: - i. arrangements are in place for monitoring delivery;

-- ii. there are clear expectations in relation to the information required from scheme partners and delivery agents; and - iii. when the SELEP Ltd awards funding for a project, that there are written agreements in place between the Accountable Body and the partner, clearly setting out ownership of responsibilities and makes adequate provisions for the protection of public funds (e.g. arrangements to suspend or claw back funding in the event of non-delivery or mismanagement). - L.2.6.
+These are reflected in the SLAs between the Accountable Body and the partner, and include ensuring that: - i. arrangements are in place for monitoring delivery; - ii. there are clear expectations in relation to the information required from scheme partners and delivery agents; and - iii. when the SELEP Ltd awards funding for a project, that there are written agreements in place between the Accountable Body and the partner, clearly setting out ownership of responsibilities and makes adequate provisions for the protection of public funds (e.g. arrangements to suspend or claw back funding in the event of non-delivery or mismanagement). - L.2.6.
 In acting as the Accountable Body for the SELEP Ltd, the role of the Authority's Section 151 Officer, in overseeing the proper administration of financial affairs, is extended to include those of the SELEP Ltd. - L.2.7.
 The standards set out in the Chartered Institute of Public Finance and Accountancy (CIPFA) document, "Principles for Section 151 Officers in accountable bodies", form part of the assurance process undertaken by the Accountable Body on behalf of the SELEP Ltd. - L.2.8.
 The following five principles set out in the CIPFA guidance are required to be addressed by the SELEP Ltd and the Accountable Body: - i.
 Enshrining a corporate position for the Section 151 Officer in LEP assurance; - ii.
 Creating a formal/structured mandate for the Section 151 Officer; - iii.
 Embedding good governance into decision making; - iv.
-Ensuring effective review of governance; and - v.
-Ensuring appropriate skills and resourcing. - L.2.9.
+Ensuring effective review of governance; and - Ensuring appropriate skills and resourcing. - L.2.9.
 The Section 151 Officer will exercise their duties in line with the CIPFA guidance and this framework. - L.2.10.
 The SELEP Ltd is required to ensure that the Section 151 Officer is given sufficient access to information in order to carry out their role.
-All SELEP Ltd Board documents should be provided to the Section 151 Officer, and where decisions are being made, the Section 151 Officer should have the opportunity to comment (as per the timescales set out in L.2.3 above). - Details of the checks that the Section 151 Officer (or deputies) has taken to assure themselves that the SELEP Ltd has in place the processes that ensure proper administration of financial affairs in the SELEP Ltd; - ii.
+All SELEP Ltd Board documents should be provided to the Section 151 Officer, and where decisions are being made, the Section 151 Officer should have the opportunity to comment (as per the timescales set out in L.2.3 above).

+- Details of the checks that the Section 151 Officer (or deputies) has taken to assure themselves that the SELEP Ltd has in place the processes that ensure proper administration of financial affairs in the SELEP Ltd; - ii.
 A statement outlining whether, having considered all the relevant information, the Section 151 Officer believes the financial affairs of the SELEP Ltd are being properly administered (including consistently with the National Assurance Framework (D.2 above) and this framework); and - iii.
 If not, information about the main concerns and recommendations about the arrangements which need to be implemented to get the SELEP Ltd to be properly administered.